yosiasz/d3-node-express-dynamoDB/README.md

 http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html

-2. Change config to point to your DynamoDB server.
-This sample uses DynamoDBLocal NOT TO BE USED IN PROD!!!
+2. This sample uses DynamoDBLocal NOT TO BE USED FOR PROD!!!

 ## Project Setup and Running Server
 #### 1. Initial Setup